timsee/ArduCor/README.md

 This project is based around an arduino library that generates a set of lighting routines for various arduino-based lighting arrays.
 It works for all arduinos except the ATtiny series.

-Sample sketches are provided for Rainbowduino, a NeoPixel products, or a standard RGB LED.
-The samples provide an ASCII based serial interface to change the lighting routines, the brightness of the lights, and more.
-A Qt-based GUI is also provided which can control the arduino sketches.
-The GUI has been tested on Windows, Linux, Mac OS X, Android, and iOS.
-It requires Qt 5.2 or later and C++11.
+Sample sketches are provided for NeoPixel products, Rainbowduinos, and a single RGB LED.
+All samples implement an ASCII based interface to change the lighting routines, and to change settings such as the brightness of the LEDs.

+A related project, [Corluma](https://github.com/timsee/Corluma), provides a cross-platform GUI to control the lights with this interface.

 ## <a name="toc"></a>Table of Contents